codenjoyme/codenjoy-namdreab/src/main/webapp/resources/namdreab/help/en/what-to-do.md

   shorter - by the length of the dead one (if that makes it shorter than two cells, it dies as well).
 - The bitten off part of the tail always disappears, and hero is shortened.
 - If two heroes, one of which is under the death cap, collide, nothing happens.
-- If two heroes collide, the under the fury pill always wins.
+- If two heroes collide, the under the fly agaric always wins.
 - If two furious heroes collide, common collision rules are used.